Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `hss_hostname` - the hostname of your external HSS, if you have one.
 The port defaults to 3868 - this cannot be set by static configuration, but can be controlled by setting `hss_realm` and having appropriate NAPTR/SRV records for Diameter.
 * `signup_key` - this sets the password which Ellis will require before allowing self-sign-up.
 * `turn_workaround` - if your STUN/TURN clients are not able to authenticate properly (for example, because they can't send the @ sign), this specifies an additional password which will autenticate clients even without a correct username.
-* `billing_cdf` - when using Ralf for IMS Rf billing, this sets the CDF name which Bono will add to the P-Charging-Function-Addresses header.
 * `smtp_smarthost` - Ellis allows password recovery by email.
 This sets the SMTP server used to send those emails.
 * `smtp_username` - Ellis allows password recovery by email.
 This sets the username used to log in to the SMTP server.
 * `smtp_password` - Ellis allows password recovery by email.
 This sets the password used to log in to the SMTP server.